-- See Figure 24 and Figure 25.
-Select the first digit of the PIN. - a.
-Push the left turn signal to scroll through the numbers (1-9) until the desired digit appears. - 2.
-See Figure 26 and Figure 27.
-Select the next digit. - Push the right turn signal to move cursor to the right. - b.
-Push the left turn signal to scroll through the numbers (1-9) until the desired digit appears. - Repeat step 2 until all five-digits are filled in with the desired PIN. - 4.
-Push right turn signal to enter PIN.
+- 1. Figure 21 Select the first digit of the PIN. - Push the left turn signal to scroll through the numbers (1-9) until the desired digit appears. - 2.
+Figure 22 Select the next digit. - a.
+Push the right turn signal to move cursor to the right. - b.
+Push the left turn signal to scroll through the numbers (1-9) until the desired digit appears. - Repeat step 2 until all five-digits are filled in with the desired PIN. - Push right turn signal to enter PIN.